Communicate

 E=validate feelings with empathy

 S=summarize discussion and decisions if made.
 Document and share with team so everyone “on the same page”.
-Or plan to meet to further discuss or decide
+Or plan to meet to further discuss or decide.

 Goals of care